 For some, less is more when it comes to their gaming or work space.
 Less clutter, fewer cables means more space on your desk for moving your mouse or having a snack.
 The Logitech G915 TKL wireless gaming keyboard frees up space in multiple ways, including a tenkeyless design that saves space by dropping the numpad and G macro keys.
 It also brings an ultra-slim build and the option to connect via Bluetooth or a wireless (USB Type-A dongle).

 Available today, the TKL is a smaller and cheaper version of the Logitech G915 Lightspeed, which we reviewed in 2019 and dubbed the best gaming keyboard in the wireless category.
 The G915 TKL follows tradition with a reliable wireless connection, a luxurious design, low-profile mechanical switches and one heck of a price tag.
 It also frees up 3.5 inches of desk space over its full-sized counterpart, and at $230 the G915 TKL is 8% cheaper than the full-sized version’s $250.
+And today, Logitech unveiled a white version of the G915 TKL, offering a new look for your desktop.

 Logitech G915 TKL Specs